someparty/someparty/source/articles/2019-12-15-anything-good.html.markdown

 [Listen: Cindy Lee - "Heavy Metal" @ YouTube](https://youtu.be/fn7L1J6tFTY "#")

 [Downers](https://wearedowners.bandcamp.com) is an acoustic duo featuring Jo Snyder of the early 2000s Winnipeg indie trio [Sixty Stories](http://smallmanrecords.com/bands/sixty-stories/) and Jono Hunter of the Toronto punk acts [Found Objects](https://foundobjects666.bandcamp.com/) and [!ATTENTION!](https://attentionpp.bandcamp.com).
-The group has a new self-titled EP online, a five-song set recorded in Bobcageyon, Ontario this past March.
+The group has a new self-titled EP online, a five-song set recorded in Bobcaygeon, Ontario this past March.
 The pair commented on the release:

 >"We both come from loud bands and wanted to do something with a lighter touch.
 We practiced sporadically for about two years until we said fuck it and locked in a weekend at a 'cottage' (read: a giant complex on a lake with tennis courts and really nice beds) and recorded in their pool room (not the swimming kind)."